• Meet Rachel

 April 24, 2026

-One of my not-so-secret enjoyments is formatting footnotes using the Chicago Manual of Style (CMOS).
-I love witnessing the author’s engagement with the scholarly literature—a layer in the knowledge-production process, running parallel to argument they’re advancing in the body of the manuscript.
+One of my not-so-secret enjoyments is editing footnotes using the Chicago Manual of Style (CMOS).
+I love witnessing the author’s engagement with the scholarly literature—a layer in the knowledge-production process, running parallel to the argument they’re advancing in the body of the manuscript.
 I also appreciate the precision of this part of the editing process, how I can help elevate a draft by flagging inconsistencies or smoothing out language.

 For those of you who may find this aspect of writing or editing to be onerous, here are some of my go-to CMOS rules on which I often draw.
 All references are to the CMOS 18th edition.